West boycotts as Ukraine play first Euro 2012 match

 Asked if her mother would watch Monday night's game on television in her hospital room in Kharkiv, she said: "Yes, I think so.
 I think they will allow her to do that."

-(Additional reporting by Alexandria Sage in Paris, Matthew Falloon in London and Niklas Pollard in Stockholm; Editing by)
+(Additional reporting by Alexandria Sage in Paris, Matthew Falloon in London and Niklas Pollard in Stockholm)